couchbaselabs/docs-ng/content/moxi-manual-1.7/standalone-moxi-component.markdown

 disruptions.
 It is a best practice to configure the load balancer with an infinite timeout on idle connections for this traffic.

-**Unhandled:** `[:unknown-tag :bridgehead]` Moxi will listen on port 11211 by default.
+Changing the default listening portMoxi will listen on port 11211 by default.
 To change Moxi's listen port, use a -Z port\_listen flag:

 ```
 ./moxi -Z port_listen=11311 http://membase1:8091/pools/default/bucketsStreaming/shoppingCarts
 ```

-**Unhandled:** `[:unknown-tag :bridgehead]` If your bucket has SASL authentication credentials, you can also specify them using the usr and pwd -Z flags.
-For example:
+Specifying SASL authenticationIf your bucket has SASL authentication credentials, you can also specify them using the usr and pwd -Z flags.
+For
+example:

 ```